 Cosun extracted the components and developed an analysis method for the bitter component mix.
 This enabled us to identify which combination of bitter components works best.
 IRS offered a test location and the practical knowledge of the correct way to spray the crop; a very low dose seems to work best.
 Wageningen University & Research acted as a helpdesk, where necessary.

 Matthew: ‘We wanted to collect evidence and use this to convince crop protection agent manufacturers.
 Because ensuring that a new agent is granted legal authorisation, even if it is organic, is a specific specialism that demands many steps.
 It’s not our aim to become experts in this.
 We are developers and simply want to supply the ingredient.’

 The evidence was produced.
 A crop protection agent manufacturer is now interested and aims to conduct its own tests.
 ‘I’m expecting an antifungal agent based on our bitter components to be available within three years’, Matthew says.

 Biobased and circular

 Using plants as raw material and product streams that are reused, CHIBA is contributing to a biobased economy; an important step en route to a circular economy.
+Examples other than anti-fungal are personal care products without harmful microplastics and carbon from biomass, which is used to create plastic.
 ‘We make much better use of the chicory roots now as we not only extract the dietary fibre inulin but also other usable substances from those roots.
 We also collect roots from endive forcers.
 These roots are usually used as animal feed.
 We now extract more from these roots and return the crops to the land in the form of a natural crop protection agent’, Matthew says.
 ‘The time is ripe for more plant-based raw materials.
 Activities we’ve been involved in for some time are now popular among a broad audience.